 Skip to main content

 After creating and publishing prompts, you can reference, retrieve, and use specific versions in code and in production.
-When you publish a prompt with weave.publish, Weave creates an immutable version.
-Each version can be referenced by name and version, retrieved in code with weave.ref(...).get(), and viewed in the Weave UI.
+When you publish a prompt with weave.publish, W&B Weave creates an immutable version.
+You can reference each version by name and version, retrieve it in code with weave.ref(...).get(), and view it in the Weave UI.

 Prompt versions

-Prompts in Weave are stored as versioned objects.
-This allows you to safely iterate on prompts while ensuring that evaluations, experiments, and production systems can reference the exact prompt version they were run with.
-Prompt versions are accessed using Weave object references.
-This page explains how prompt versions are created, how to retrieve a specific version in code, and how to inspect and compare versions in the Weave UI.
+Weave stores prompts as versioned objects.
+This lets you safely iterate on prompts while ensuring that evaluations, experiments, and production systems can reference the exact prompt version they ran with.
+You access prompt versions using Weave object references.
+This page explains how Weave creates prompt versions, how to retrieve a specific version in code, and how to inspect and compare versions in the Weave UI.

 How prompt versions are created

 Weave automatically tracks every version of your prompts, creating a complete history of how your prompts evolve.
-This versioning system is crucial for prompt engineering workflows, allowing you to experiment safely, track what changes improved or hurt performance, and easily roll back to previous versions if needed.
+This versioning system is important for prompt engineering workflows.
+It lets you experiment safely, track what changes improved or hurt performance, and roll back to previous versions if needed.
 Each time you publish a prompt with the same name but different content, Weave creates a new version while preserving all previous versions.
 Each version is immutable.
 Once created, the contents of that version cannot be changed.
 If you update a prompt and publish it again, Weave creates a new version while preserving previous versions.
 Versioning enables you to:

 • Reproduce past experiments.